-This topic describes how to install VMware Tanzu Application Service for VMs (TAS for VMs) on vSphere with NSX-T internal networking, using the VMware NSX-T Container Plug-in for Ops Manager.
+Here are instructions for installing VMware Tanzu Application Service for VMs (TAS for VMs) on vSphere with NSX-T internal networking, using the VMware NSX-T Container plug-in for Ops Manager.

-TAS for VMs uses a Container Network Interface (CNI) plugin to support secure and direct internal communication between containers.
-This plugin can be:
+TAS for VMs uses a Container Network Interface (CNI) plug-in to support secure and direct internal communication between containers.

 Prerequisites